kazsaj/command-queue/README.md

 - `COMMAND_QUEUE_REDIS_HOSTNAME` - to what hostname should it connect to
 - `COMMAND_QUEUE_REDIS_PORT` - what port should it use when connecting
 - `COMMAND_QUEUE_REDIS_POP_TIMEOUT` - how long should it wait between each redis blocking pop commands
+- `COMMAND_QUEUE_RETRY_SLEEP` - how long should it wait between each attempt to process a command
+- `COMMAND_QUEUE_RETRY_LIMIT` - how many times should it retry to process a command (failure = returning non-zero response)

 ## Arguments